TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

     gutter: (1pt, 0pt),
     stroke: 0.5pt,
     align: horizon,
-    [Top-b], [1], [0.25], [0.20], [0.15], [0.05], [*0.01*],
+    [b], [1], [0.25], [0.20], [0.15], [0.05], [*0.01*],
     [Error (in %)], [215], [122], [5.92], [6.14], [6.01], [*5.2*],
     [Time (in s)], [*7.6*], [8.6], [8.7], [8.1], [8.3], [8.1],
   ),
+  caption: [
+    Comparison of different parameters for our top-join.
+    $b = 1$ means all birds are potential candidates for joining.
-  caption: [Comparison of different parameters for our top-join.
-1 means 100%, so a bird randomly joins another bird.
-This is our benchmark and the default behaviour of the algorithm.
-Time is measured as the median runtime in seconds, over all 860 tests.], ) <top_b_performance>
+    This is the behaviour of the original algorithm which is why we use it as a baseline.
+    Time is measured as the median runtime in seconds, over all 860 tests.
+  ],
+) <top_b_performance>

 == 3-opt Walk <3_opt_walk>

+For the walk move, the original algorithm uses a modified version of the 2-opt heuristic as local search @afb.
+In one step, two tour positions are chosen semi-randomly and the tour is reconnected at these opening points (see @diff_2_opt_3_opt).
-For the walk move the algorithm uses a modified version of the 2-opt heuristic as a local search @afb.
-Instead of using 2-opt, we test a 3-opt variant, as this often yields the best solutions under consideration of computational complexity @lin.
-At the same time we decide to remove the estimation of local similarity from the algorithm, as the authors did not provide any intuitions why this may be beneficial @afb.
+Instead of using 2-opt, we tested a 3-opt variant, as this often yields the best solutions considering the computational complexity @lin.
+At the same time, we decided to remove local similarity estimation from the algorithm, as the authors did not provide any intuition as to why this might be beneficial @afb.

-With 3-opt, each bird selects the tour with the lowest cost out of the 7 different tours possible.
+With 3-opt, each bird chooses the tour with the lowest cost from the 7 possible tours (see @diff_2_opt_3_opt).
-At which 3 points a tour is opened is determined by a random uniform draw of 3 integers, denoting the nodes of the tour.
-Because we now need to calculate the length of each of the possible 7 tours in just one move, we decide it will still only cost us one iteration.
+At which 3 points a tour is opened is determined by a random uniform draw of 3 integers representing the indices of the nodes in the tour.
+// Ist jetzt zu spät, aber eigentlich ist das sehr unsauber.
+Even though we now have to compute the length of each of the 7 possible tours in just one move, we decided to count this as one iteration.
 The results can be seen in @3_opt_performance.

 #figure(
   image("../images/3_opt.png", width: 8cm),
   caption: [Comparison of 2-opt (left) and 3-opt (right) for TSP.
-Reconnections of category 1 are 2-opt variants @3_opt.], )
+Reconnections of category 1 are 2-opt variants @3_opt.], ) <diff_2_opt_3_opt>

 #figure(
   table(